Éric Di Meco: International career

 For France, Di Meco won the Kirin Cup in 1994 and was in roster for UEFA Euro 1996.
 After the latter competition, where he acted as backup to the younger Bixente Lizarazu, he retired from international football.

 Post-retirement

-After retiring from the pitches, Di Meco pursued a career as a politician, acting as municipal council for UMP in Marseille.
+After retiring from the pitch, Di Meco pursued a career as a politician, acting as municipal council for UMP in Marseille.
+He is also a musician, and in 2020 formed Osiris, an Oasis tribute act for which he plays bass guitar.